 How it works:

-During the same week as the customized training, participants will be part of a free Saturday workshop at their school hosted by JEA/NSPA and open to all scholastic media programs within driving distance.
+During the same week as the customized training, participants will be part of a free Saturday workshop at their school open to all scholastic media programs within driving distance.
 In addition to breakout sessions, the workshop will include activities designed to form or strengthen local connections and professional learning communities.

 After the classroom training and Saturday workshop, participants will collaborate as part of an ongoing professional learning community with the teacher-trainers and their students for the rest of the school year and for one year afterward in order to continue the adviser support, measure progress and provide ongoing feedback.

 Virtual workshops continue this year:

 Schools who aren’t selected for the on-site partner project experience will be eligible for a virtual workshop.
 Advisers will choose a convenient time and topics they would like to have covered.
 JEA will find experts on those topics and organize a virtual experience for you and your students.
 All advisers need is a space, an internet connection and the desire to improve the student media they advise!

 How to apply:

 The online application process has two separate forms, one for the teacher and one for the principal.
 Both are due by April 1, 2019.
 (Candidates will receive a link to the principal form after submitting their initial application.)
 Click here for answers to frequently asked questions.